trulsmoller/pandemic2020/README.md

 #### Metrics    <a class="anchor" id="section_2_4"></a>

-Assumptions and comments given below each metric.

     1. 'Population'

-    Assumption: Population numbers are nearly static in the course of a few months

-    Comment: It's not perfect to use static numbers for population.
-However, it shouldn't be an issue over a few months.
-If the tracking is extended to last for years, it would be wise to update the population numbers, of course.

     2. 'Total_deaths'
     3. 'Total_deaths_per_100k' (derived from 'Total_deaths' and 'Population')
     4. 'Deaths'                (derived from 'Total_deaths', means new daily)